I Wanted the Best

 Once someone called me an elitist.
 And I wondered “what’s wrong with that?”
 I interpreted that to mean that I wanted “the best”.
 Now who wouldn’t want to hang around with people who they determined were “the best”.
 Unless they were phonies or folks with oversize egos.
 Or who wouldn’t want to do “the best”?
 So I ignored that comment.

 Of course, budget was initially an issue.
 But that just meant that I’d do less of the costly things.
+And some of the best things for me cost little or nothing.

 Don’t you think the same way?
 Don’t you like the best (defined as the best for YOU)?
 If not, why not?
 If cost is the reason, that’s a very good reason until you rectify that situation.
 You just do less of the expensive stuff.
 You buy fever suits.
 You get the picture.